How Does An Inverter Work

 Furthermore, because of that heat, it is advised to place it (both the inverter and the battery/batteries) in a well-ventilated area.

-Even more, you also need to make sure the airflow around your inverter is not covered or blocked as it helps in cooling the device.
+Even more, you also need to make sure the airflow around your inverter is not covered or blocked, as it helps cool the device.

 Other advantages include;